Larry Nassar: FBI failure to investigate and FBI false statements

 On September 15, 2021, four elite American gymnasts, McKayla Maroney, Simone Biles, Maggie Nichols, and Aly Raisman, testified before the U.S. Senate about the mishandling by FBI agents of abuse allegations brought against Nassar and how the agents made false statements regarding their reports and misinformation about the botched investigation.

-Maroney testified that she was met with silence by an FBI agent after telling the agent of Nassar's "... molestations in extreme detail."
+Maroney testified that she was met with silence by an FBI agent after telling the agent of Nassar's "molestations in extreme detail."
 She further stated that the FBI falsified her statement, said the agents involved should be indicted, and criticized Deputy Attorney General Lisa Monaco for not appearing at the hearing.
-Aly Raisman testified that the FBI made her feel that the "abuse didn't count" but she felt it "was like serving innocent children up to a pedophile on a silver platter."
+Aly Raisman testified that the FBI made her feel that the "abuse didn't count" and that it "was like serving innocent children up to a pedophile on a silver platter."
 After the testimony by the gymnasts, FBI Director Christopher A. Wray testified, speaking to the gymnasts, that he was "deeply and profoundly sorry that so many people let you down over and over again."

 According to a report issued in July 2021 by the Department of Justice Inspector General Michael Horowitz, at least 70 more athletes were subjected to abuse between the time of reports to the FBI and the arrest of Nassar by state authorities, while Nassar's victims stated that the number abused during that period was 120.

 In April 2022, 13 of Nassar's victims filed a lawsuit against the FBI for negligence and other alleged investigatory failures related to the investigation.
 In 2024, the lawsuit was settled for $138.7 million.